 Get a virtual tour of Estonia’s Muhu Island with local Katrin Turr.
 Take a ferry ride across Suur Strait & be transported to thatched roofs, Neo-Gothic manors & Medieval churches.
 Experience of the legacy of Russian influence: the motivation of medals, Orthodoxy Christianity, young communist league & missile silos.
 Koguva’s ethnographic museum highlights daily life in the 19th century: farmhouse, costumes & writer Juhan Smuul.

+Slovenian bee hives are an art form in Slovenia, and Slovenian beekeeping is a culturally important tradition.
 After three years of lobbying by Slovenia, in 2017 the U.N. declared the 20th of May as World Bee Day.
-Slovenians founded the science of apiculture and are champions of honeybees and their essential contribution to our ecosystems.
-Meet Blaz Ambrozic, the Honey King of Selo Village and one of Slovenia’s youngest beekeepers, and let him share with you the cultural and practical significance of these vital pollinators.
-Let BCD give you the back story and local perspectives on Slovenia’s' cultural heritage before you travel!
+Slovenians are champions of honeybees and their essential contribution to our ecosystems.
+Meet Blaz Ambrozic, the Honey King of Selo Village and one of Slovenia’s youngest beekeepers

 Ever wonder how people of various backgrounds from different parts of the world end up in the same place?
 The remote village of Durness in Scotland’s northwest corner is called home by both local crofters & artists, who all have a potent connection with the area’s spectacular beauty.
 Learn about Scottish crofting heritage and lifestyle from Martin Mackay.
 Let Ishbel MacDonald share the inspiration she finds in Durness’ ‘layers of history’.
 Learn from Ludo Van Muysen about the energy of Durness’ storms and sea.
 See Durness’ fast-changing light show and green misty valleys through the eyes of Nicola Poole.